ucdavis/endowmentreport/index.md

 ## 2026 Updates
 ### Email Address Collection
-Given the transition to digital reports, stewardees will receive access instructions via email.
-As such, we continue to focus in this year's preliminary listing on obtaining email addresses for stewardees.
+Given the transition to digital reports, stewardees receive their endowment report via email.
+As such, we continue to focus on obtaining current email addresses for stewardees.
 In the change forms on Airtable you will be prompted to add an email address for a stewardee if we do not have one on file.

 We obtained many new email addresses over the last years.
 However, we still do not have emails on file for many recipients.